Said Tayeb Jawad: Ambassador to the United States

-In late 2009, there were rumours that Jawad would be appointed foreign minister of AfghanistanMondiaal Nieuws Nieuwe regering, maar oude gewoonten in AfghanistanTolo TV: Afghan people want removal of present cabinet members but Karzai appointed Zalmai Rasul instead.
+In late 2009, there were rumours that Jawad would be appointed foreign minister of Afghanistan Mondiaal Nieuws Nieuwe regering, maar oude gewoonten in Afghanistan Tolo TV: Afghan people want removal of present cabinet members but Karzai appointed Zalmai Rasul instead.

 Jawad has participated in hundreds of conferences and forums related to Afghanistan and the region.
 Jawad is an avid polo player and a member of the Capitol Polo Club in Maryland.
 He played in the Green Cup and is a member of the United States Polo Association.
 Jawad has participated in many significant conferences and forums related to Afghanistan and the region in the past decade.

 Ambassador to the United Kingdom of Great Britain and Northern Ireland

 On January 2, 2017, Jawad was selected to serve as Afghanistan's Ambassador to the United Kingdom.
 On June 27, 2017, Jawad presented his Letter of Credentials to HM Queen Elizabeth II and officially took office as Ambassador of Afghanistan to the United Kingdom of Great Britain and Northern Ireland.
 Ambassador Jawad's focus since the beginning of his tenure has been to strengthen political ties between the two countries and convey a message of gratitude to the British Armed forces for their continuous support and sacrifices in Afghanistan.

 Under Jawad's leadership, the Embassy of Afghanistan in London, hosted unprecedented First Afghanistan-UK Business Conference on 17 September 2018 in London, where more than 100 businessperson attended and discussed business opportunities in Afghanistan.
 Further, the First Afghan British Business Forum a platform for Afghan-led businesses to connect, to expand and to strengthen their business networks in London was initiated under his leadership.
 In 2019, The 2nd Afghanistan-UK Business Conference, where five cabinet Ministers participated, was initiated to build on the success of the conference.
-The aim of the conference was to enhance trade and commerce between the United Kingdom and Afghanistan, while promoting Afghanistan’s growing business environment.
-“At this conference, along with British businessmen who want to invest in Afghanistan, we have also invited Afghan government officials to answer the British businessmen's questions,” Jawad said.
+The aim of the conference was to enhance trade and commerce between the United Kingdom and Afghanistan, while promoting Afghanistan's growing business environment.
+"At this conference, along with British businessmen who want to invest in Afghanistan, we have also invited Afghan government officials to answer the British businessmen's questions," Jawad said.